StepNeverStop/RLs/README.md

 ## Implemented Algorithms

-For now, those algorithms are available:
+For now, these algorithms are available:

 - Single-Agent training algorithms(Some algorithms that only support continuous space problems use Gumbel-softmax trick to implement discrete versions, i.e. DDPG):